Requirements for Obtaining Disability Benefits (SSDI) in Pennsylvania

 Social Security Disability Insurance (SSDI) benefits are a form of assistance provided by the Social Security Administration.
 SSDI is funded from Social Security taxes that you will have paid into by working.
 People who have never had to pay taxes for Social Security, or people who have never had an income for whatever reason, may not be eligible for this kind of program and could instead apply for a different form of need-based disability benefits.

 Your disability benefits are calculated based on your total income during the years you were able to work.
 You must have actually spent a certain number of years gainfully employed to be eligible in the first place.
 Many people may have never held a job and may not receive SSDI benefits.
-People who may not have worked because they stayed home while their partner worked, or people who were too young to work when their disability began may need to find a different form of assistance.
+People who may not have worked because they stayed home while their partner worked or people who were too young to work when their disability began may need to find a different form of assistance.

 If you were previously able to work, have a history of working for at least several years, and suffered a disability that now prevents you from working, you might be eligible to receive SSDI.
-If this does not sound like you, please get in touch with our Pennsylvania SSDI lawyers about finding a program that works better for you.

 Do You Qualify for Disability Benefits?